Everyone Is Getting A "Structured" Gel Manicure — Here’s Why

 How long does a structured gel manicure last?

 On average, a structured gel manicure will last for three weeks but you can probably push it to four (I have).
 "The rate of natural nail growth will impact the time between removals," explains Streets.
 "I’d recommend keeping three weeks as a maximum timeframe to retain a regular maintenance routine for optimum results."
-The real benefit of a structured gel is the longevity.
+The real benefit of a structured gel is its longevity.
 Because the gel is thick and applied in layers, it won't peel or lift the same way a soft gel might.
 However, the downside is that you have to get a structured gel manicure professionally removed.
 This is important because poor at-home removal can cause damage to your nails.
-It does mean you're looped into the gel cycle that can be time consuming and expensive, though.
+It does mean you're looped into the gel cycle, which can be time-consuming and expensive, though.

 Advertisement